 Human rights defenders exercise their right to defend rights in many different ways.
 They do so when, for instance, they use their right of assembly and association to do collective actions around the defence of rights; they use their right to demonstrate and engage in peaceful protest; or they exercise their freedom of expression to disseminate information, start campaigns or do public denounce against actors who violate rights.

-The right to defend rights includes among others:
+The right to defend rights overlaps with many other rights, including:

-In many contexts, exercising the right to defend rights is a risky choice.
-Many defenders around the word suffer harassment, criminalisation, threats and attacks due to their engagement in human rights defence.
-When denouncing human rights abuses and violations, defenders often expose themselves to risks and threats.
+In many contexts, exercising the right to defend rights is very dangerous.
+Many human rights defenders around the word suffer harassment, criminalisation, threats and attacks due to their human rights work.
+When denouncing human rights abuses and violations, HRDs are often attacked, censured or stigmatised.
 As a result, their rights are seriously violated – not only their right to defend rights, but also their fundamental rights, such as the right to life, freedom of movement, personal integrity, and privacy.

 A “public policy for protection of the right to defend human rights” (a protection policy herein) is a set of institutional laws, mechanisms and actions that develop and coordinate concrete actions for State authorities to promote and protect individuals and groups who engage in human rights defence.
 The core principle of such public policy should be to consider HRDs not just as “objects of protection”, but as “subjects of rights”.
 Taking this premise as a basis implies that the main goal of a public policy should not be as narrow as to react against attacks and aggressions, but a broader one: to enable the free exercise of the right of every person to defend human rights, and to guarantee the right of everyone to be a human rights defender.